snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_30-PersistSetValue.md

 ## PersistSetValue

-Persists a value associated with the specified name.
+Persists a value associated with the specified name to the database.
+Note that existing values are overwritten.
 This API can be used before OnDriverLateInit.

 ###### Available from 2.10.0